Home Legal Product Disclosure Statement

 3.3 Quotation of Exchange Rates

 The foreign currency market is an over-the-counter (“OTC”) market.
 Different service providers will quote different exchange rates.
-If you are intending to make a foreign exchange transaction, you may want to obtain the best available exchange rate at that time.
+If you are intending to make a foreign exchange transaction or currency conversion, you may want to obtain the best available exchange rate at that time.
 This is often a matter of shopping around.
 We cannot guarantee to offer the best rate available on the day, but we endeavour to be very competitive and transparent with our rates.

 3.4 Exchange Rate Fluctuation